stefs92/AlphaGomoku/Final.md

 <img width="400" alt="accuracy" src="https://user-images.githubusercontent.com/31740043/81521369-fd81e980-9314-11ea-9beb-9213ecd440a2.png">
 </p>

 Our neural network is able to predict the winner of a given 8-token board state with a validation accuracy of around 86%.
+This sounds less impressive, though, given the fact that Connect-4 is a highly asymmetrical game between the two players, with the first player being a significant advantage.